 - Import your data into your Sandbox (testing) account.
-Sandbox is a separate, temporary environment that allows you to verify your data was mapped into Kindful correctly before finalizing the move.
+Sandbox is a separate, temporary environment that allows you to verify your data was matched into Kindful correctly before finalizing the move.

-- Verify your data and finalize your import to show in your live account.
+- Match and Verify your data and finalize your import to show in your live account.